Object Detection

 Datasets

 For lane and drivable area detection, we took some images of our lab and also used the bdd10k dataset.
 For the objects, we downloaded some datasets from Roboflow.
+For lane and drivable area detection, we took some images of our lab.
+For the objects, we downloaded some datasets from Roboflow.

 Roboflow

 Be attentive towards the size of the images and masks, we decided to keep the images square, (training and testing), for compatibility.
-In the scripts directory, file resize.py you can resize images with letterboxing (keeping aspect ratio), or not.

-In these scripts, you might need to change some function parameters, the original size of the images, and the paths to the images, so that it correctly links to your dataset and original size of your images.
+In these scripts, you might need to change some function parameters, the original size of the images, and the paths to the images, so that it correctly links to your dataset and size of your images.

 Training and Testing